Azure/azure-signalr/specs/Protocol.md

 | `MessageWrapper`      | SignalR Azure SDK, SignalR Service | Indicates a message of `OnConnected`, `OnDisconnected`, `Invocation`, `StreamInvocation` or `CancelInvocation`, is sending to SignalR Service, or `StreamItem`, `Completion`, `Completion` is receiving from SignalR Service. |
 | `Ping`                | SignalR Azure SDK, SignalR Service | Sent by either party to check if the connection is active.                                                                     |

-After opening a connection to the server the client must send a `HandshakeRequest` message to the server as its first message.
+After opening a connection to the SignalR Service the SDK must send a `HandshakeRequest` message to the SignalR Service as its first message.
 The handshake message is **always** a JSON message and contains the name of the format (protocol) as well as the version of the protocol that will be used for the duration of the connection.
-The server will reply with a `HandshakeResponse`, also always JSON, containing an error if the server does not support the protocol.
-If the server does not support the protocol requested by the client or the first message received from the client is not a `HandshakeRequest` message the server must close the connection.
+The SignalR Service will reply with a `HandshakeResponse`, also always JSON, containing an error if the server does not support the protocol.
+If the SignalR Service does not support the protocol requested by the SDK or the first message received from the SDK is not a `HandshakeRequest` message the SignalR Service must close the connection.

 The `HandshakeRequest` message contains the following properties:

-* `protocol` - the name of the protocol to be used for messages exchanged between the SignalR Azure SDK and the SignalR Service, it is "messagepackwrapper"
+* `protocol` - the name of the protocol to be used for messages exchanged between the SDK and the SignalR Service, it is "messagepackwrapper" or "jsonwrapper"
 * `version` - the value must always be 1, for both MessagePack and Json protocols

 Example: